-- 107. (1) Except as otherwise provided in these Rules or with the prior consent of the Speaker - - (a) notice shall be given of each interpellation selected for reply by the whips' committee in this House and of each question by placing it on the Question Paper; and - (b) no interpellation or question for oral reply shall be asked on the day on which notice thereof is given. - (2) A member who desires to give notice of an interpellation or a question shall deliver to the Secretary for placement on the Question Paper a signed copy of the notice, indicating the day on which the interpellation or question will be put. - (3) A member may give notice of an interpellation or a question or take charge of an interpellation on behalf of an absent member, provided he or she has been authorised to do so by the absent member.
+- 107. (1) Except as otherwise provided in these Rules or with the prior consent of the Speaker - - (a) notice must be given of each question by placing it on the Question Paper; - (b) no question for oral reply may be asked on the day on which notice thereof is given. - (2) A member who wants to give notice of a question must deliver to the Secretary, for placement on the Question Paper, a signed copy of the notice, indicating the day on which the question will be put. - (3) Questions delivered to the Secretary before 12:00 on any working day may appear on the Question Paper on the second sitting day thereafter and not earlier. - (4) Subject to Rules 108(7), 110(3) and 111, the Secretary must place the questions on the Question Paper in the order in which they are received. - (5) No question may be addressed to any person other than a member of the Cabinet. - (6) If a notice of a question offends against the practice or these Rules the Speaker may either amend the question or return it to the member who submitted it. - (7) A member may give notice or take charge of a question on behalf of an absent member if the member has been authorised to do so by the absent member.